 Charles did his work in several stages, each one rewarded by an interim payment.
 There were many difficulties and obstacles along the way but by October 1866 the map was complete and in November the mapmaker was able to display his plan of the district, which measured 12 feet by 28 feet, mounted upon a roller.
-It was compared with previous maps — William Gauntley’s maps of 1797, his enclosure map of 1798, and another of his maps dated 1817, but as they were all at least 50 years before, this was a meaningless exercise.
+It was compared with previous maps — William Gauntley’s map of 1795, his enclosure map of 1798, and another of his maps dated 1817, but as they were all at least 50 years before, this was a meaningless exercise.

 The Market Place area, adapted from the map of Charles Sherwood Newman, made in 1866 for the Local Board.